nxp-imx/meta-nxp-connectivity/README.md

 # FAQ

-Q1 : How to solve the following error occur while install python dependency packages?

-     ERROR: launchpadlib 1.10.13 requires testresources, which is not installed.ERROR: pip-tools 6.1.0 has requirement pip>=20.3, but you'll have pip 20.0.2 which is incompatible.

-A : Run the commands below to install python3-testresources.
-It has no effect for now if the python3-testresources is not installed.

-     $ sudo apt install python3-testresources

-Q2 : Why do the npm EAI_AGAIN error occur in the bitbake process and how to solve it?
+Q1 : Why do the npm EAI_AGAIN error occur in the bitbake process and how to solve it?

      | npm ERR! code EAI_AGAIN
      | npm ERR! errno EAI_AGAIN